On-Site Cleaning and Decontamination of iPRECIO Pump and Programmer

-All products returned to DSI must be cleaned and decontaminated.
+All products returned to DSI must be cleaned and decontaminated prior to returning.
 Shipments that have not been cleaned and decontaminated will be charged a handling fee per item.
 These products are subject to transportation regulations as published by the US DOT or ICAO, or your carrier.
 If the products are fully decontaminated, they may be exempt from part or all of the requirements (including packaging, marking, labeling and documentation).

-Terg-A-Zyme is an enzyme-active powdered detergent made by Alconox, Inc. To make a 1% solution, mix 10 grams of powder with 1 Liter of cold or warm water.
-Allow device to soak for a minimum of 4 hours and a maximum of 72 hours in the solution.
+Terg-A-Zyme® is an enzyme-active powdered detergent made by Alconox, Inc. To make a 1% solution, mix 10 grams of powder with 1 Liter of cold or warm water.
+Allow the device to soak for a minimum of 4 hours and a maximum of 72 hours in the solution.
 Rinse thoroughly, preferably with running water.
-Fisher Scientific is a vendor that supplies Terg-A-Zyme (catalog #50-821-785, www.fishersci.com) but please refer to the Alconox website for other domestic and international vendors (www.alconox.com).
+Fisher Scientific is a vendor that supplies Terg-A-Zyme (www.fishersci.com) but please refer to the Alconox website for other domestic and international vendors (www.alconox.com).

-Cidex is a Glutaraldehyde based chemical sterilant made by Johnson & Johnson Company.
-To make Cidex, pour the entire contents from the activator vial into the sterilizing and disinfecting solution.
+Cidex is a Glutaraldehyde based high level disinfectant made by Johnson & Johnson Company.
+To make Cidex, pour the entire contents from the activator vial into the disinfecting solution.
 The solution will change to a green color after being mixed.
 Cidex has a shelf life of 14 days once the two containers are mixed together.
-After this time, the solution can no longer be used either as a sterilant or as a disinfectant.
+After this time, the solution can no longer be used as a disinfectant.
 Cidex is available in both the U.S. and internationally.
-Please refer to the Johnson & Johnson website to find an authorized distributor (www.aspjj.com/us/products/cidex-activated/faqs).
+Please refer to the Johnson & Johnson website to find an authorized distributor.

 There is also a 28-day formulation of Cidex available but it should not be used as it may damage the pump.